laccore/feldman/doc/manual.markdown

 >		Core1: The off-splice core
 >		Tool1: The off-splice tool
 >		Section1: The off-splice section
->		SectionDepth1: Section depth of the off-splice section to be aligned with on-splice section
+>		SectionDepth1: Section depth (cm) of the off-splice section to be aligned with on-splice section
 >		Site2: The on-splice site
 >		Hole2: The on-splice hole
 >		Core2: The on-splice core
 >		Tool2: The on-splice tool
 >		Section2: The on-splice section
->		SectionDepth2: Section depth of the on-splice section to be aligned with off-splice section
+>		SectionDepth2: Section depth (cm) of the on-splice section to be aligned with off-splice section

 Each off-splice core will be shifted to align the specified section depths, with affine shift type TIE.